 Wood Fired or Grilled Pizza

 The grandaddy of dough.
 This is where pizza started.
 So simple, but so hard to get just right.
 Neapolitan pizza is made from nothing but flour, water, salt, and yeast.
 No oil, no sugar.
 The flour is generally a high-protein flour, often of the Italian “OO” type, which is ground extra fine, giving it a unique texture and the ability to absorb more water without becoming soupy.
-This is key for cooking in a hot wood-fired oven or on a grill.
+This is critical for cooking in a hot wood-fired oven or on a grill.
 It cooks fast.

 With so few ingredients, the key to great Neapolitan pizza dough is a good long fermentation period (at least 72 hours in the fridge) during which time starches will break down into simpler sugars, yeast will create flavorful by-products, and gluten formation will occur, allowing you to stretch the dough out easily and making for a dramatic rise and good charring in the oven.